-Amidst the current national developments, growing Middle-East geopolitical tensions, US-China Trade Deal fiasco and constantly evolving technologies, how should CFOs, who also act as their company’s strategic business partner and catalyst successfully adapt to the changes, mitigate risks and challenges in 2020?
+Amidst the current national developments, growing Middle-East geopolitical tensions, US-China Trade Deal fiasco, CoVID-19 outbreak and constantly evolving technologies, how should CFOs, who also act as their company’s strategic business partner and catalyst successfully adapt to the changes, mitigate risks and challenges in 2020?

 Also, with the cost of doing business likely to rise in Malaysia, what are the strategies to ensure corporate growth in 2020 and onward?
 How can CFOs in Malaysia tap into the current government’s initiatives and incentives to successfully drive the company’s digital transformation?
 How can CFOs reimagine finance functions and their organizations to survive and thrive in today’s fast-paced and digitally driven landscape?

-Set to take place in Kuala Lumpur on 22 April 2020, the FutureCFO Conference will address many of the latest macroeconomic and policy updates in Malaysia.
+FutureCFO Conference Kuala Lumpur will address many of the latest macroeconomic and policy updates in Malaysia.
 The by invitation only conference will also cover cutting-edge technologies that CFOs need to keep abreast and practical strategies in creating value and driving successful finance transformation in Malaysia.

 This event will gather over 120 senior finance professionals from multiple industries in Malaysia for a day of insightful presentations, real business case studies, best practices and incisive panel discussions to answer some of the most pertinent questions and challenges facing the finance function in the country this year.